 3. Take good care of your body.
 Get enough rest and sleep.
 During the day, be sure to take breaks if you need to and get quality sleep of 7 to 9 hours per day.
 This gives your body time to recover and calm your mind.

 4. Do light and relaxing exercise!
 Yoga, meditation and Pilates are good ways to relax, stretch a bit, improve blood circulation and at the same time, improve heart health and provide you with mental stability.

 6. Stray away from stimulants.
 Avoid smoking areas.
-Nicotine constricts your blood vessels adding more load to your heart.
+Nicotine constricts your blood vessels, adding more load to your heart.
 Asthma medications, cough and nose decongestants are also potent stimulants.

 7. Consider taking natural progesterone cream.
-Natural progesterone cream doesn’t only help your body regulate estrogen and prevent heart palpitations, it may also solve other accompanying menopause symptoms that are bothering you.
+Natural progesterone cream doesn’t only help your body regulate estrogen and prevent heart palpitations, and it may also solve other accompanying menopause symptoms that are bothering you.

 9. Try acupuncture.
 Acupuncture has proven effects in correcting heart rhythm irregularities.
-It also improves blood flow and relaxes the central nervous system which is often one of the reasons why your heart hyper activates.
+It also improves blood flow and relaxes the central nervous system, which is often one of the reasons why your heart hyper activates.

 10. Avoid anxiety-inducing situations.
-Although you can’t get rid of these kinds of things entirely, it would help to not put yourself in a scary, violent or emotional draining situation.
+Although you can’t get rid of these kinds of things entirely, it would help to not put yourself in a scary, violent, or emotional draining situation.
 Be it dealing with work, people and even everyday things like news, movies and books!